foldda/rda/README.md

 [^1]: The number of dimensions and the size of each dimemsion of the multi-dimensional array of an RDA encoded string can be expanded as rquired.

-Because of these simplified rules, RDA encoding is easier to implement, faster, more compact and space-efficient compared to XML and JSON.
-And, as explained below, RDA's schemas-less "one-size-fits-all" approach allows lower cost in building data pipelines, and allows applications to adapt to data structure changes more easily when it's required.
+Because of its simpler rules, compared to XML and JSON, RDA is easier to implement, faster to encode and decode, and more space-efficient.
+And, as explained below, RDA's schemas-less "one-size-fits-all" approach allows lowering the cost in building data pipelines, and allows applications to adapt to data structure changes more easily when it's required.

+> The space from XML/JSON is like a wallet, where there are specific places for cards, notes, and coins; and the space from RDA is like an infinitly expandable shelf, where anything can be placed anywhere in the unlimited space provided.

 ## Schema-less Encoding